 Today, Chateau Pontet Canet produces what many people call the most popular and in-demand Bordeaux wine of the appellation.
 Pontet Canet is a Bordeaux powerful wine.
 It’s concentrated, balanced, tannic and charming as well.The recent success of Pontet Canet is due to the current management of the estate by Alfred Tesseron who is helped by the director, Jean-Michel Comme.
 Prior to Alfred Tesseron taking control, Chateau Pontet Canet was respected, but it was known equally for its history as well as for its wines.

-Chateau Pontet Canet took the first part of its name from a former owner who was also the royal governor of the Medoc, Jean-François de Pontet.
+As was the custom of the day, Chateau Pontet Canet found the inspiration for its name from its lineage.
+The estate took the first part of its name from a former owner, who was also the royal governor of the Medoc, Jean-François de Pontet.
 Like many owners during the early 18th century, Pontet enlarged his Bordeaux vineyards with purchases of additional Pauillac vineyards.

 Several years after Pontet’s death, his descendants continued to buy Pauillac vineyard land, including a famous section from the Canet area.
-This was the birth of the name Chateau Pontet Canet.
-Pontet Canet is now one of the largest Bordeaux wine producing estates in the entire Medoc appellation.
+Once the combination of his name and the land were put together, this was the birth of the name Chateau Pontet Canet.
+Once the vineyard was fully established, Pontet Canet became and remained one of the largest Bordeaux wine producing estates in the entire appellation.

 Pontet Canet was granted Fifth Growth status in the 1855 classification.
 This did not go unnoticed by one of the most important Bordeaux negociants of the day, Herman Cruse, Cruse purchased the estate in 1865.
 The Cruse family owned Pontet-Canet for 110 years, until another negociant, Guy Tesseron, acquired it in 1975.